What is epilepsy?

 - Diagnosis: to include access to health services

 - Treatments: to include anti-epileptic drugs, surgery, treatment side effects, co-morbidities (including those as a consequence of treatment), and epilepsy that does not respond to treatment

 - Clinical management of epilepsy: to include risk of epilepsy-related deaths (including Sudden Unexpected Death in Epilepsy – SUDEP), service access, neurodevelopment, co-morbidities, social and psychological factors, and emerging areas such as epilepsy in older people

 - Dissemination of research breakthroughs to influence epilepsy care, practice and policy: to include medical education and pathways to improved care

-Epilepsy Research UK has committed the funds and resources to undertake the programme and has brought together a steering committee that includes clinicians from across the UK, key epilepsy charities and people with a personal connection to epilepsy.
+Epilepsy Research UK committed the funds and resources to undertake the programme and brought together a steering committee that included clinicians from across the UK, key epilepsy charities and people with a personal connection to epilepsy.

 The Epilepsy UK PSP Top 10 was published in October 2022.